omer-sm/tamnoon/guides (v1)/overview.md

 - _[Tic-Tac-Toe](https://github.com/omer-sm/tamnoon_ttt)_: An app for playing Tic-Tac-Toe with others online.
 Demonstrates complex PubSub logic.

+- _[Cameras](https://github.com/omer-sm/tamnoon_cameras)_: An app demonstrating usage of Tamnoon in a microservice architecture via RabbitMQ.

 - _[Chatroom](https://github.com/omer-sm/tamnoon_chat)_: A chat app with rooms and users, demonstrating Tamnoon's PubSub functionality and communication with a Phoenix backend.

 _Note: This section is WIP and will be expanded in the future._